truongconghiep/CarND-Path-Planning-Project/README.md

 ## Result

-The path planning is working well on the test track, which drives the car though a long distance without collision with other vehicles or unexpected jerk.
+The path planning is working well on the test track, which drives the car through a long distance without collision with other vehicles or unexpected jerk.

 ![Screenshot](diagram/Result.jpg)